A LITTLE MILDER FOR THURSDAY

 FRIDAY: SW 5-15 MPH

-TONIGHT: Variable clouds.
-Cold and a bit brisk.
-LOW: 25, holding steady late

-THURSDAY: Filtered sun and clouds.
-Not as cold.
-HIGH: 44 LOW: 32

 FRIDAY: Mostly cloudy.
-A stray shower possible.
-Some late sun.
-HIGH: 49 LOW: 31
+A SLIGHT rain chance.
+Some clearing late.
+HIGH: 49 LOW: 29

-MONDAY: Cloudy and breezy with periods of rain.
-HIGH: 51 LOW: 34
+MONDAY: Cloudy and breezy with periods of light rain... mainly early.
+HIGH: 55 LOW: 38

-TUESDAY: Broken clouds.
-A wintry mix possible at night.
-HIGH: 43 LOW: 32

 Copyright 2023 WBAY.
 All rights reserved.